Muscadet de Dieppe Apple

 History: Little is known about Muscadet de Dieppe aside from the fact it originated near the port of Dieppe in Normandy, France.
 It was commonly grown in the area since 1750 at least.

-Why We Grow It: Considering this French cider variety was popular in an area known for its cider, it must be worth checking out.
+Why We Grow It: Considering this French cider variety was popular in an area known for its cider, this makes for a classic cider apple.
 The juice is bittersweet and aromatic which is excellent in both single-variety ciders and cider blends.

 Canadian Hardiness Zone: 4